Historical trauma: Black Community

-The historical trauma inflicted by slavery continues to effect the Black community today, 150 years post-slavery.
+The historical trauma inflicted by slavery continues to affect the Black community today, 160 years post-slavery.
 Since the Emancipation Proclamation of 1863, Black people have had to face discriminatory Black Codes, poverty, exploitative sharecropping practices, the KKK, lynchings, resistance toward their civil rights movement, racial prejudice like racial zoning laws and more.
 In 1963 the Ku Klux Klan bombed the 16th Street Baptist Church in Birmingham killing four little girls.
 Sarah Collins Rudolph was 12 years old and survived the bombing but lost her sister and friend in the attack.
 The blast from the bomb sprayed her eyes with glass; she lost one eye and the other was barely saved.
 She continually suffered due to expenses, as well as problems with the remaining eye.
-Since she was a Black woman she was never seen as equal to if a White person and this is what lead into the historical trauma we see today.
+Since she is a Black woman she was never seen as equal to a White woman, and this is what lead into the historical trauma we see today.
 Statistics show that Black people have higher rates of poverty, poor health, maladaptive behaviors, lower quality of life, higher rates of disease, stress, and poor mental health, lower wages/job security, higher homicide rates and drug use and so much more due to the historical trauma they’ve endured over time.